 Haven of Relaxation

-The biggest draw of Phu Quoc is the beaches, and with soft white sands and crystal-clear water, it’s not hard to see why.
+With soft white sands and crystal-clear water, it’s not hard to see why everyone is drawn by the beaches in Phu Quoc.
 Long Beach is a great option for those in beachfront resorts, and Starfish Beach offers wondrous interactions with its namesakes.
 Sao Beach, on the Southernmost point, is another highlight with its intimate atmosphere and gentle waves.
 Activities such as snorkeling, scuba diving, and sailing can generally be arranged on beach or at nearby resorts.
 Phu Quoc has more than just beaches, however.
 More adventurous travelers may enjoy the national park that makes up more than fifty percent of the island.
 Inside you’ll find trekking paths, hidden waterfalls, and even wild monkeys (guides highly recommended).
 Those looking to stay closer to civilization can explore the wet markets of Duong Dong, Phu Quoc’s largest town, or take a trip to a picturesque fishing village along the coast.

 While Phu Quoc offers the traditional resort fare, the real cuisine highlights are the local seafood huts that feature incredible fresh delicacies caught from the very waters you swim in.
 Grilled fish from the beach doesn’t need any dressing up to be delectable, but should you desire a more local flavor, head to the restaurants in town for a sampling of seafood dishes such as Banh Canh, Bun Quay, or Bun Reiu Cua.
 Rinse it all down with another local favorite – sugarcane juice.
 Before you go, don’t forget to visit the Phu Quoc Night Market where you can try ice cream rolls, a popular street food.
 Food here is relatively inexpensive, each meal averaging below five U.S. dollars.